kraasch/renamer/README.md

 ## goal

-Replace bash scripts like this one:
+Replace bash scripts like these below.

 ```bash
 function myUmlautRemove() {